Diabetes - low blood sugar - self-care

 - When to call for emergency help.

 - How to inject glucagon, a hormone that increases your blood sugar.
-Your doctor or nurse will tell you when to use this medicine.
+Your provider will tell you when to use this medicine.

 If you have diabetes, always wear a medical alert bracelet or necklace.
 This helps emergency medical workers know you have diabetes.